dgroomes/jackson-playground/README.md

 ## Wish List

-General clean ups, TODOs and things I wish to implement for this project:
+General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Use Jackson's CSV support for serializing
 * [x] DONE Use Jackson's CSV support for deserializing
 * [x] DONE Experiment with serializing from Records to a string, not just deserializing from a string into Records
 * [x] DONE Migrate to Gradle's Kotlin DSL (use <https://github.com/dgroomes/gradle-playground> as reference)
 * [x] DONE Generate "Points" (x,y) in the test data generation script instead of the arbitrary "DummyType" type
-* [ ] Fix on a specific commit in the submodules instead of "master"
+* [x] (this was already done?
+I just have a hard time understanding git submodules like most folks) Fix on a specific commit in the submodules instead of "master"

 ## Reference